Sparks29032/Release-Playground/README.md

 **NOTE:** Having caps lock or holding shift may mess with reading in the button presses.

+### Use with OBS
+Use a "Window Capture" on the Wolfy.exe program.

+To get rid of the green color, use a Chroma Key filter with the settings:
+~333 Similarity,
+1 Smoothness,
+1 Key Color Spill Reduction.

 ### Using your own avatar
 To use your own avatars, you simply have to change the pictures in the "Images" folder.